40+ Dangerous Smoking Facts To Share With Your Kids

 3. It’s Hard To Quit Smoking:

-Bad habits do not go quickly; the same is true with smoking.
+Bad habits do not go quickly; the same holds true for smoking.
 Cigarettes contain nicotine, an addictive chemical that makes it difficult to stop smoking.
 When a person tries to quit smoking, nicotine levels drop drastically, making the smoker want more.
 The body becomes physically dependent on this drug, making it tough to stop smoking.
 Makarand Karkare, an Indian software engineer, shares how he was smoking 15 cigarettes a day and his journey to quitting it.
 He says, “In January 2003, Mihir, my son, participated in a half-marathon.
 I had gone to Cross Maidan to see him off.
 Looking at the crowd and their enthusiasm, I decided that I would participate in the half-marathon, but I knew it was not possible till I quit smoking…On 11th October 2003, I left for the USA without my carton!
 I was a little tense.
 I had not committed to my wife that I was planning to quit, because I had broken that promise so many times earlier.
 I had confided in Mihir and he told me that he was sure I would kick the habit.
 When I reached the USA, I made a public announcement that I had quit smoking.
 And that’s it.
 I had created a situation for myself where it was impossible to smoke.
 It was a little difficult in the beginning, but not impossible.
 After four smoke-free weeks, the momentum just carried me forward.
 It’s now 7 years without a smoke (i).”

 4. It Stinks: